top of page

 Our Team

-• BA in Eastern Religions from Vassar College
+• BA from Vassar College

 • Studied Fine Arts at the Corcoran School of Art and the Cleveland Institute of Art

-• Waldorf Teacher Training at Rudolf Steiner College for grades 1-8.
+• Waldorf Teacher Training at Rudolf Steiner College for grades 1- 8.

 • CA Elementary Teacher Credential